Rev. Dr Sarita WIlson-Anderson

 Rev. Dr. Sarita Marie Wilson is a native of Hampton, VA, and currently resides in Memphis, TN.
 She is an Itinerant Elder in the African Methodist Episcopal Church, and is an associate minister of Saint Andrew African Methodist Episcopal Church.
 Dr. Sarita is an anointed and gifted spiritual leader who lives according to Romans 12:1 by presenting her body as a living sacrifice to God through the ministries of preaching and dance.

-More About Dr. Sarita
+More About Rev. Dr. Sarita’s Ministry

 Bi-Annually, Ministry in Motion hosts “Dance the Word,” a liturgical dance conference.
 Each year over 200 dancers attend the conference, which offers workshops in healing through dance, embodied prayer, warfare dance, prophetic dance, praise and worship dance, choreography, step, pageantry and flags and banners and much more.
 She has ministered and choreographed for national recording artists Kurt Carr and Brian Courtney Wilson.
 Additionally she serves as the TN Chairperson of the National Liturgical Dance Network.
 Most recently she became Connectional Director of Dance for the Music and Christian Arts Ministries (MCAM) Division of the African Methodist Episcopal (AME) Church.

 She is the Founder and Director of Dance The Word Ministries, a unique combination of liturgical dance and therapy for self-report mood disorders, specifically designed for African-American women.
-Dr. Sarita focuses on self-care from a spiritual perspective and is a proponent of eradicating the stigma associated with mental health in the African-American community.
+Rev. Dr. Sarita focuses on self-care from a spiritual perspective and is a proponent of eradicating the stigma associated with mental health in the African-American community.
 She has a heart for journeying with clergy and women as they face the complexities of life.
 Her mission is to restore hope and bring healing to all.